elisenerissa/datascienceportfolio/capstone_project/README.md

 Recapping on the business problem and problem statement that we were trying to address:

-Business agenda: Improve user interface and platform experience by seggregating reviews into topics or summarising long reviews into just the main points/features and their corresponding sentiments.
+Business agenda: Improve user interface and platform experience by segregating reviews into topics or summarising long reviews into just the main points/features and their corresponding sentiments.

 Problem Statement:
 1. Automatically segregates reviews by topics